-As Safety Coordinator Karin is conscious of the dangers and risks which employees, visitors and contractors are exposed to.
-“To protect our employees and the environment, we create an inventory of all risks before we analyze and reduce them”.
+As Safety Coordinator, Karin is conscious of the dangers and risks which employees, visitors and contractors are exposed to.
+“To protect our employees and the environment, we create an inventory of all risks before we analyse and reduce them”.

 The current introduction program in Eibergen for new employees and flexible workers can be seen as a successful innovation.
-“Since the beginning of this year we started with this introduction program.
-New employees and flexible workers study the safety film, wear a recognizable green t-shirt, attend at least two safety training programmes and are being interviewed using a SMAT (Safety Management Audit Tool).
+“Since the beginning of this year we started with this introduction programme.
+New employees and flexible workers study the safety film, wear a recognisable green T-shirt, attend at least two safety training programmes and are being interviewed using a SMAT (Safety Management Audit Tool).
 This tool tests if employees have enough knowledge of the safety rules”.